Visit our other Wisconsin Historical Society websites!

 Date: 1930 ca.

-Description: Elevated view of guests at Frank Lloyd Wright's 89th party in the courtyard of Taliesin.
+Description: Close-up view of Taliesin, Frank Lloyd Wright's residence and studio.
 Taliesin is located in the vicinity of Spring Green, Wisconsin.

 Description: The home of Joseph Gundry, a dry goods merchant.
 The house was later acquired for use as a museum by the Mineral Point Historical Society.